 For people who qualified for Medicare based on disability, recovery from that disability can result in a loss of coverage.
 However, returning to work doesn’t mean your Medicare coverage will end.

-In fact, so long as Medicare determines you have not recovered from your disability, you can continue to receive Original Medicare for 93 months with free premiums for Part A after your initial work trial period of nine months.
+In fact, so long as Medicare determines you have not recovered from your disability, you can continue to receive Original Medicare for 93 months with free premiums for Part A after your initial work trial period of 9 months.
 Following that, you can continue to purchase Part A and Part B.

 Your Plan Was Changed or Discontinued